 One of the most idealistic way to see if your steak is cooked well or not is by touching it.
 Many of the expert chefs already know how it feels when your meat is perfectly cooked and this would only come with practice.
 Touch your food every time you cook.

-A raw meat is usually squishy while rare is soft.
-When you cook a medium rare meat, it would spring back.
+Raw meat is usually squishy while rare is soft.
+When you cook medium-rare meat, it would spring back.
 If you feel that the meat is firm, you can be sure that it is well if not completely cooked.
 You must start poking your food in order to learn well the difference between raw and cooked steak.

 #5 Do not Flip Frequently

-Flip a side once you feel that it is done well.
-Avoid using fork to stab the steak as all juices and flavors will release in to the flame lying below grill.
+Flip aside once you feel that it is done well.
+Avoid using a fork to stab the steak as all juices and flavors will release in to the flame lying below grill.
 Also avoid pressing steak with a spatula.
 Relax and let it cook well.